Grant and Directing

 ‘Far From the Apple Tree’ – Feature (2019).

 Featured at 2017’s EIFF ‘Works in Progress’ strand.
-Released on DVD in UK by Redemption Films and in US by Kino Lorber – early 2021
+Released on DVD in UK by Redemption Films, streaming by BFI and in the US by Kino Lorber.

 ” This is an excellent piece of work.
 No doubt some viewers will be turned off by its unwillingness to compromise for the sake of accessibility, but others will fall in love.” – Eye For Film